akyl007/SpringJavaTask/task.md

-# Tasks
+# EAR Seminar 10 Tasks

-**Maximum**: 2 points

-## Task 1: Data Retrieval REST API for Categories (1 point)
+## Task 1: (1 point)
-Implement data retrieval endpoints in `CategoryController` so that tests in `CategoryControllerGetTest` pass.
+Implement `DefaultAuthenticationProvider.authenticate` method to return the expected authentication information.

-Acceptance criteria: Tests in `CategoryControllerGetTest` pass.
+Acceptance criteria: Tests in `DefaultAuthenticationProviderTest` should pass.

+Hints: Use `SecurityUtils`, `UserDetails`, and `UserDetailsService` classes in the method implementation.

-## Task 2: Data Modification REST API for Categories (1 point)
+## Task 2: (1 point)
+1. Data modifying operations in `CategoryController` should be allowed only for administrators.
+Use appropriate Spring security features to secure the corresponding endpoints.

+2. Method `OrderService.findAll` should return only the orders of the current user or all orders if the current user is administrator.

+Acceptance criteria:

-Implement data modification endpoints in `CategoryController` so that tests in `CategoryControllerModifyTest` pass.
+1. All tests in `CategoryControllerSecurityTest` pass.

-Acceptance criteria: Tests in `CategoryControllerModifyTest` pass.
+2. All tests in `OrderServiceSecurityTest` pass.

+Hints: Administrators are users with `Role.ADMIN`.

 ### License
 LGPLv3